codemilli/wikis/Guardfile-DSL---Configuring-Guard.md

-The Guardfile DSL is evaluated as plain Ruby, so you can use normal Ruby code in your `Guardfile`.
+The Guardfile DSL is evaluated as plain Ruby, so you can use normal Ruby code in your `Guardfile` (and your `~/.guard.rb` file which is evaluated first if it exists).

 Guard itself provides the following DSL methods that can be used for configuration:

 ### Contents: